Laurent Duvernay-Tardif: Professional career

+Pre-draft

 Duvernay-Tardif played in the 2014 East-West Shrine Game, in which he was part of Jerry Glanville's East team that defeated the West 23–13.
 Duvernay-Tardif did not receive an invitation to the NFL Scouting Combine.
 On March 27, 2014, Duvernay-Tardif held a personal pro day in Montreal that was attended by nine NFL teams and four Canadian Football League (CFL) teams.

-CFL Draft
+CFL draft

-In the CFL's Amateur Scouting Bureau final rankings, Duvernay-Tardif was ranked as the best eligible player for the 2014 CFL Draft, a position he held throughout the entirety of the season.
+In the CFL's Amateur Scouting Bureau final rankings, Duvernay-Tardif was ranked as the best eligible player for the 2014 CFL draft, a position he held throughout the entirety of the season.
 However, due to the uncertainty as to his availability as a result of his selection in the NFL Draft, he fell in the draft.
-He was drafted by the Calgary Stampeders in the third round (19th overall).
+He was selected by the Calgary Stampeders in the third round (19th overall).
+In July 2022, his CFL rights were acquired by the Montreal Alouettes in a trade with the Stampeders.

 Kansas City Chiefs

-2014

-The Kansas City Chiefs selected Duvernay-Tardif in the sixth round (200th overall) of the 2014 NFL Draft.
+The Kansas City Chiefs selected Duvernay-Tardif in the sixth round (200th overall) of the 2014 NFL draft.
 Duvernay-Tardif was the 15th offensive tackle drafted in 2014.
-Since the inception of the NFL Draft, Duvernay-Tardif is the tenth player to be chosen from a Canadian university.
+Since the inception of the NFL draft, Duvernay-Tardif is the tenth player to be chosen from a Canadian university.